vert-x/mod-lang-php/README.md

 To remedy this you can simply deploy more instances of the verticle in the server, e.g.

-    vertx run echo_server.js -instances 20
+    vertx run echo_server.php -instances 20

-The above would run 20 instances of echo_server.js to a locally running vert.x instance.
+The above would run 20 instances of `echo_server.php` to a locally running vert.x instance.

 Once you do this you will find the echo server works functionally identically